OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/dialog-api-requirement-sets.md

 ## Office on Windows (subscription) support

-The requirement set is supported in the Consumer Channel version 2005 (build, 12827.20268 or greater).
+The DialogApi 1.2 requirement set is supported in the Consumer Channel version 2005 (build, 12827.20268 or greater).
 For Office on Windows the feature is also supported in the Semi-Annual Channel and Monthly Enterprise Channel builds available June 9th, 2020 or later.
 The minimum supported builds for each channel are as follows:

 |Channel | Version | Build|
 |:-----|:-----|:-----|